TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 #### Step 1: Create tyk-operator-conf secret

-Tyk Operator configurations are set via Kubernetes secret.
+Tyk Operator configurations are set via a Kubernetes secret.
 The default K8s secret name is `tyk-operator-conf`.
 If you want to use another name, configure it through Helm Chart [envFrom](#helm-configurations) value.

-The secret should contain following keys:
+The secret should contain the following keys:

 | Key | Mandatory | Example Value (Open Source) | Example Value (Tyk Cloud, Self-managed, or Hybrid)  | Description  |
 |:-----|:-----|:----------------|:-------------|:-------------|